-Our lives should be lived like the cells of Gaia, providing a role that sustains ourselves, the other cells of the system, and sustains Gaia as a whole.
+Our lives should be lived like the cells of Gaia, providing a role that sustains ourselves, the other cells of the system we are nestled in, and sustains Gaia as a whole.
 More so, until Gaia is healed—for She is in a state of sickness right now and will be for many decades to come—our principal role is to help restore Gaia.
 We have to work extra hard in that context.
 Bodies redirect resources to essential parts when crises strike.
 A virus will be met with the mobilization of the immune system.
 A wound with a blood clot—with millions of platelets being sacrificed to stop the wound bleeding.
 In times of illness or hunger, energy will be diverted from growth of fat reserves or muscle mass, and so on.
 The same goes for us today.
 Human society needs to stop growing, it needs to stop building more cities, or achieving more “progress,” more technological gadgets, more entertainment.
 It needs to put all its resources into stopping the sickness, into restoring Earth.
 Once the current crisis is over, we can redirect our energy back to higher callings, from art and cultural works, to deeper fundamental understanding of Gaia and the universe, and even, perhaps, the birthing of Gaia’s children, seeding other planets with the beginnings of life.

 For those who self-identify as Gaians, the question becomes, how do I actualize this?
 The Gaian Way discusses this, exploring a Gaian cosmology, a theodicy, ethics, rituals, and so on.